 - Carole shared the responsibility for the Creditors Committee in the United Airlines, Inc. (“UAL”) Chapter 11 cases with Fruman Jacobson, which resulted in a successful plan of reorganization and an enhanced platform to facilitate the merger with Continental Airlines, creating the largest airline in the world.
 The Creditors’ Committee played a material role in maximizing the value of the estates and in the recovery to unsecured creditors by, among other things, garnering the waivers of hundreds of millions of dollars in administrative and other claims, refining and improving settlements and spearheading a motion against a United Express provider in an effort to return tens of millions of dollars to the debtors’ estates.
 Upon emergence, the stock of reorganized UAL was listed on the Nasdaq, trading robustly at prices much higher than initially projected.
 It now trades on the New York Stock Exchange.

 - Carole’s experience in the airline industry also includes committee representations in the Aloha, Pan Am, Continental, Sun Country and Frontier bankruptcy cases.
-She is currently representing a group of defrauded investors in the Madoff SIPA case.

 - She served as counsel to New World Acquisition in its successful bid with Signature Holdings, Inc. to acquire Fremont General Corporation through a plan of reorganization.
 Carole represented the PBGC in the settlement of a $10 billion liability and as a member of the creditors committee in the Chrysler case.